NixOS/nix/doc/manual/src/installation/uninstall.md

    diskutil list
    ```

-   If you _do_ find a "Nix Store" volume, delete it by running `diskutil deleteVolume` with the store volume's `diskXsY` identifier.
+   If you _do_ find a "Nix Store" volume, delete it by running `diskutil apfs deleteVolume` with the store volume's `diskXsY` identifier.

+   If you get an error that the volume is in use by the kernel, reboot and immediately delete the volume before starting any other process.

 > **Note**
 >